 Scholarly Commons Citation

 Brown Weiss, Edith, "International Environmental Law: Contemporary Issues and the Emergence of a New World Order" (1993).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1628.
+1628.